kmoore1616/WCU-Wind-Tunnel/README.md

 - **NI-9219 or "9219"**: A module for the DAQ with additional functionality for load cells.
 - **NI-9263 or "9263"**: A module for the DAQ that outputs an analog voltage signal.
 - **VI**: "Virtual Instrument", the LabVIEW program (like a `.py` or `.c` file).
+- **LCX**: There are three load cells in the system and are labeled LC0-LC2.
+These can be seen in the test section

 ### Quick Start Guide